dr-sadat/dr-sadat.github.io/Teaching/CS321/syllabus.md

 <br>

 **Make-up policy:** There will be NO make-up tests without a valid and documented reason.
-Unexcused absence for quiz, midterm, or the final exam will result in a grade of zero.
+Unexcused absences for the quizzes, midterm, or final exam will result in a grade of zero.

 **Late submission policy:** Late assignment submissions will be penalized at the rate of 10% (of total points) per day.